nicolasbuen/nicolasbuen/README.md

 - 🖐 I'm 22 years old and living in Santa Cruz do Sul, Brasil <br />

 - 📚 Business Administration student at the University of Santa Cruz do Sul/BR.
-- 🌎 I also make part of the exchange program with Concordia University of Edmonton/CA.
+- 🌎 I also make part of the exchange program between Unisc and Concordia University of Edmonton/CA.

 - 🌱 I’m currently taking a couple courses: <br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Harvard's CS50 Web Development course <br />